World Social Forum: 2009 World Social Forum

 The ninth World Social Forum took place in the Brazilian city of Belém, located in the Amazon rainforest, between January 27 and February 1, 2009.
 About 1,900 indigenous people, representing 190 ethnic groups attended the event, to raise the issue of stateless peoples, and the plights that they face.
 The Escarré International Centre for Ethnic Minorities and Nations helped to organize the tent for the Collective Rights of Stateless Peoples, who are marginalized in an international system that recognizes only states as political units.
 Various stateless ethnic groups represented were the Basques, Kurds, Palestinians, Roma, Tibetans, Mapuche, Saharawi and Australian Aborigines.

 2010 World Social Forum

 The tenth edition of the World Social Forum was another decentralized affair, with about 35 national, regional and local forums taking place across the world.
 In Porto Alegre, the flagship space for the WSF, events and speakers were held from January 25–29, entitled "FSM 10 Years: Greater Porto Alegre".
 The big event held in Porto Alegre was the International Seminar "10 Years Later: Challenges and proposals for another possible world", which featured over 70 intellectuals from around the world.
 One of the notable regional forums was the US Social Forum held in Detroit, Michigan and attended by about 18,000 people.

+2011 World Social Forum

+The 2011 World Social Forum was hosted in Dakar, Senegal and ran from 06 to 11 February.